apache/arrow/docs/source/cpp/streaming_execution.rst

   in a :class:`ExecFactoryRegistry`.

 :class:`ExecNodeOptions`
-  Heterogenous parameters for factories of :class:`ExecNode` are bundled in an :class:`ExecNodeOptions`.
+  Heterogeneous parameters for factories of :class:`ExecNode` are bundled in an :class:`ExecNodeOptions`.

 :struct:`Declaration`